 Willersey Methodist Church was founded in the 19th century, and belongs to the Stratford & Evesham Methodist Church Circuit.
 Its building is part of a row of five 17th century cottages.
 The three cottages on the right were substantially altered during the 19th century to create the Chapel.
 The whole is Grade II Listed.

 Currently Willersey has two pubs, The New Inn and The Bell Inn but like many UK villages it had other pubs in the past.
 The Fish Inn and the Dormy House hotel on the Farncombe estate appear to be in Broadway but they are technically in Willersey.
 At one time there were eight pubs in total.
-The Unicorn was based in the house on the left as you enter the Churchyard opposite the Old Rectory.
+The Unicorn was based in the two houses on the left as you enter the Churchyard opposite the Old Rectory.
 When the pub ceased operation it was divided into two houses.
-(Many pubs used be near to or owned by the Church.)
+(Many pubs used be near to, or owned by the Church.)

 There was an off-license at number 6 Church Street.
-There was also an Inn known at the Rampant Leopard or Rampant Cat down in some fields off Badsey Lane.
+There was also an Inn known as the Rampant Leopard or Ranting Cat down in some fields off Badsey Lane.
 Other Ale Houses were in private houses.
 The English pub is an organic part of a thriving community.
 It takes many years to develop on an English soil whose many troubles have fortunately been fewer in number than those of neighbouring lands.

 Go to top